 Drones Revolutionize Farmer's Lives

-Can you imagine spending eight hours a day wadding through paddy fields and muddy soil in hot and humid environment, carrying heavy solution in a backpack sprayer to protect one hectare of rice?
+Can you imagine spending eight hours a day navigating muddy paddy fields in hot and humid environments, carrying heavy solution in a backpack sprayer to protect one hectare of rice?
 This is the hard reality of the average rice farmer in Asia.

-Additionally, we have seen that the downdraught air-stream of the rotors pushes the plant canopy open and facilitates the spray droplets to reach not only the top but also the base of the plant thus increasing the efficiency of the spray and product efficacy.
+The main advantage of drone application, however, remains the ability to apply just the right amount of treatment in the locations where it’s needed.
+If suitably designed, adjuvants in crop protection products can ensure good delivery of active ingredients at lower spray volumes and dramatically advance farmers’ rice management potential.
+Additionally, we have seen how the downdraught air stream of the rotors pushes the plant canopy open and facilitates the spray droplets to reach not only the top but also the base of the plant, thus increasing the efficiency of the application and overall product efficacy.